freifunk-gluon/ddhcpd/docs/algorithm.md

 In the beginning, after a node is started, it has no knowledge about state of blocks.
 So it needs to listen and learn.
-As described above, a claimed block must be refreshed, hence if the node listen for block-timeout time then each claimed block should have been reclaimed, and all none claimed blocks are free.
+As described above, a claimed block must be refreshed, hence if the node listens for block-timeout time then each claimed block should have been reclaimed, and all none claimed blocks are free.
 By the definition of the state machine.